 In fairy tales, marriages last happily ever after.
 Science, however, tells us that wedded bliss has but a limited shelf life.

-The good news for the holiday season, when families gather in various configurations, is that if couples get past that two-year slump and hang on for an another couple of decades, they may well recover the excitement of the honeymoon period—at a most unlikely time: 18 to 20 years later, when children are gone.
-Then, in the freedom of the so-called “empty nest,” partners are left to discover one another—and often their early bliss—once again.
+The good news is that if couples get past that two-year slump and hang on for an another couple of decades, they may well recover the excitement of the honeymoon period—at a most unlikely time: 18 to 20 years later, when their children have typically left home and, with the freedom of the so-called “empty nest,” partners are left to discover one another—and, often, their early bliss—once again.

-When love is new, we have the rare capacity to experience great happiness while being stuck in traffic or getting our teeth cleaned.
-We are in the throes of what researchers call passionate love, a state of intense longing, desire and attraction.
+When love is new, we have the rare capacity to experience great happiness even while being stuck in traffic or getting our teeth cleaned.
+We are in the throes of what researchers call passionate love, a state of intense longing, desire, and attraction.
 In time, this love generally morphs into companionate love, a less impassioned blend of deep affection and connection.
-The reason is that human beings are, as more than a hundred studies show, prone to hedonic adaptation, an innate—and measurable—capacity to become habituated or inured to most life changes.
+The reason is that human beings are, as more than 100 studies show, prone to hedonic adaptation, an innate—and measurable—capacity to become habituated or inured to most life changes, positive or negative.

-With all due respect to poets and pop radio songwriters, new love seems nearly as vulnerable to hedonic adaptation as a new job, a new home, a new coat and other novel sources of pleasure and well-being.
-(Though the thrill of a new material acquisition generally fades faster.)
+With all due respect to poets and pop radio songwriters, new love seems as vulnerable to hedonic adaptation as a new job, a new home, a new coat, or any other novel sources of pleasure and well-being, though the thrill of a new material acquisition generally fades faster.

 Sexual passion and arousal are particularly prone to hedonic adaptation.
-Laboratory research in places as far-flung as Melbourne, Australia and Stony Brook, N.Y. is persuasive: Both men and women are less aroused after they have repeatedly viewed the same erotic pictures or engaged in similar sexual fantasies.
-Familiarity may or may not breed contempt; but research suggests that it breeds indifference.
+Laboratory research in places as far-flung as Melbourne, Australia, and Stony Brook, N.Y., is persuasive: Both men and women are less aroused after they have repeatedly viewed the same erotic pictures or engaged in similar sexual fantasies.
+Familiarity may or may not breed contempt, but research suggests that it does breed indifference.
 Or, as Raymond Chandler wrote: “The first kiss is magic.
 The second is intimate.
 The third is routine.”

-There are evolutionary, physiological and practical reasons passionate love is unlikely to endure for long.
-If we obsessed, endlessly, about our partners and had sex with them multiple times a day—every day—we would not be very productive at work or attentive to our children, our friends or our health.
+There are evolutionary, physiological, and practical reasons why passionate love is unlikely to endure for long.
+If we obsessed, endlessly, about our partners and had sex with them multiple times a day—every day—we would not be very productive at work or very attentive to our children, our friends, or our health.
 (To quote a line from the 2004 film “Before Sunset,” about two former lovers who chance to meet again after a decade, if passion did not fade, “we would end up doing nothing at all with our lives.”)
-Indeed, the condition of being in love has a lot in common with the state of addiction and narcissism; if unabated, it will eventually exact a toll.
+Indeed, the condition of being in love has a lot in common with the state of addiction and narcissism—if unabated, it will eventually exact a toll.